All hands on deck!

-What does this look like?
+What does a multi-church cooperative look like?

 - The ministry can include one or more of the following services to clients: food pantry, clothes closet, utility assistance, thrift store, training and education, case management, medical clinic, housing assistance, homeless shelter, furniture assistance.

 - A large ministry funded by a church cooperative can support professional staff.
 This can include professional fundraising staff and program staff.

 These kinds of ministries have been very successful and are often the largest non-governmental response to poverty in a given city.

 For some examples of this kind of ministry at work, take a look at these successful ministries:

 DCCM – Downtown Cooperative Church Ministry was formed by 15 churches in the downtown Augusta, GA area, and operates a food pantry to meet the needs of the hungry.